TG

 "A quantum computer doesn't need to crunch the numbers.
 It can mimic the molecular system directly." — IBM Research

-CLASSIFICATION : Tresslers Group Deep Research // Open Intelligence
+CLASSIFICATION : Tresslers Group Deep Research // Sovereign AI // Quantum Layer

 DOMAIN : Quantum Computing × Artificial Intelligence